 As the Korean War dragged on, America’s Communist witch-hunt hysteria shifted into high gear as the American Committee for Cultural Freedom was founded to “counteract the influence of mendacious Communist propaganda”.

-More than 300 Hollywood personalities were implicated as Communists to the House Un-American Activities Committee (HUAC), usually by colleagues looking to save their own careers.
+More than 300 Hollywood personalities were implicated as Communists to the House Un-American Activities Committee (pictured below), usually by colleagues looking to save their own careers.
 Most of them were blacklisted and many actors and directors looked for work in theatre or left to find greener pastures in Britain and Europe.

 Not everyone joined in the witch hunt, and many were shocked by the methods used.
 Humphrey Bogart, Lauren Bacall, Gene Kelly, John Huston, Danny Kaye and others chartered a plane and flew to Washington to protest.